Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 2. Savor Exquisite Goan Cuisine

-Goa was ruled by the Portuguese for a long period of time, however, prior to that it was ruled by many Hindu and Muslim dynasties.
+Goa was ruled by the Portuguese for a long period, however, before that it was ruled by many Hindu and Muslim dynasties.
 All these people have left a mark on Goan cuisine.
 Every year swarms of gastronomes visit this place to savor Goan delicacies.
 Goan cuisine is a perfect amalgamation of East and West.
-Some must try specialties of Goa are pork vindaloo, prawn balchao, pork feijoada, fish Recheado, fish Caldeirada, fish Caldeen, prawn Balchao, pork Assad, caldo verde, bebinca, sorpotel, payasu, patoli, madgane and kheer.
+Some must-try specialities of Goa are pork vindaloo, prawn balchao, pork feijoada, fish Recheado, fish Caldeirada, fish Caldeen, prawn Balchao, pork Assad, caldo verde, bebinca, sorpotel, payasu, patoli, madgane and kheer.

 3. Visit Tropical Spice Plantation in Goa

 Not many of us know about this wonderful experience of Goa.
-There are actually two tropical spice plantations in Ponda.
-Here, you can learn a lot about different spices during the tour and have authentic Goan lunch too.
-For more details you can contact their website: http://www.tropicalspiceplantation.com/index.php.
-You will feel close to nature here than anywhere else in Goa!
+There are two tropical spice plantations in Ponda.
+Here, you can learn a lot about different spices during the tour and have an authentic Goan lunch too.
+For more details, you can contact their website: http://www.tropicalspiceplantation.com/index.php.
+You will feel closer to nature here than anywhere else in Goa!

 BONUS ADVICE FOR YOUR GOA TRIP